agude/agude.github.io/_books/the_left_hand_of_darkness.md

 The narrative is primarily from Genly's perspective, interwoven with Gethenian myths, reports from earlier observers of Winter, and excerpts from Estraven's journal.
-Genly's point of view is that of a male in a society with far different gender norms.
-He constantly forces his gender binary onto people, describing them as masculine or feminine despite their androgyny.
-The inclusion of Estraven's journal is a wonderful way to flip this point of view, because often it will describe the same scenes and conversations but from a Gethenian point of view.
+Through Genly's eyes, we see someone struggling to understand a society that defies his rigid gender expectations---he constantly characterizes the androgynous Gethenians as either masculine or feminine, unable to escape his own cultural framework.
+The inclusion of Estraven's journal provides a wonderful counterpoint, often describing the same scenes from a Gethenian perspective, highlighting just how much Genly's bias shapes his understanding of their world.

 {{ this_book }} is my first experience with {{ the_authors }} work, and it
 wasn't what I expected.
 Having just read much of {{ banks }} {{